sensory check/SPD and intro prim reflex with parent and child engaging in calming activity

 7 Things Your Child’s Sensory System Is Trying to Tell You

-Parents often sense when something feels “off,” even long before anyone else notices.
+Parents often sense when something feels “off,” long before anyone else notices.
 Maybe your child startles easily, gets overwhelmed by noise, or avoids certain textures or movements.
 These reactions aren’t defiance—these are clues.
-A sensory check gives language to what your intuition has already been picking up.

-And when we pair sensory observations with an understanding of primitive reflexes, ATNR and STNR patterns, and the neuroception behind PDA (NGM), things begin to make sense in a deeper, more compassionate way.
-The goal isn’t to label your child—it’s to understand their body so you can meet them with clarity and connection.
+When we pair sensory observations with an understanding of primitive reflexes, such as ATNR and STNR patterns, things begin to make sense, so you can respond with greater compassion.
+The goal isn’t to label your child—it’s to understand their body and experiences so you can meet them with clarity and connection to empower them!

 What You’ll Learn About Sensory Checks, Primitive Reflexes & PDA